Willamette Valley Early History

 One of the Oldest Wineries in the Willamette Valley

-A Deep Story about Willamette Valley Wine Production
+A Deep Story about Willamette Valley’s Wine Production

 The story of Willamette Valley wine is one of perseverance, dedication, and hard work.
 David Lett believed that the best wines come from areas where the grapes have a more difficult time ripening.
 So, he armed himself with 3,000 vine cuttings and went to the Willamette Valley in 1965.

-In 1970, Lett’s first vintage of pinot noir proved so personally disappointing that he couldn’t bring himself to label and sell it as pinot noir.
+In 1970, Lett’s first vintage of Pinot Noir proved so personally disappointing that he couldn’t bring himself to label and sell it as Pinot Noir.
 Instead, he euphemistically called it ‘Spring Wine’.
-It wasn’t until nearly a decade later in 1979 that Lett produced a pinot noir the likes of which he knew he was capable of.
-For the first time ever, Lett had produced an American pinot noir that could hold its own against Burgundies in a blind tasting in Paris.
-This was a turning point for both Lett and the American wine industry.
+It wasn’t until nearly a decade later in 1979 that Lett produced a Pinot Noir the likes of which he knew he was capable of.
+For the first time ever, Lett had produced an American Pinot Noir that could hold its own against Burgundies in a blind tasting in Paris.
+This was a turning point for both Lett and the Oregon wine industry.
 For Lett, it was a moment of validation – proof that his wines could stand up to the very best in the world.
-For the American wine industry, it was a sign that it could produce world-class wines that were both distinctive and delicious.
-Today, Lett’s legacy continues at Eyrie Vineyards, where his son Jason is making some of the most acclaimed pinot noir in the world: proof positive that the best fruits of one’s labor come as a result of struggle.
+For the Oregon wine industry, it was a sign that it could produce world-class wines that were both distinctive and delicious.
+Today, Lett’s legacy continues at Eyrie Vineyards, where his son, Jason is making some of the most acclaimed Pinot Noirs in the world: proof that the best fruits come as a result of struggle.

-The Willamette Valley today is a dynamic, exciting place and produces some of the best wines in the world.
+Today the Willamette Valley is a dynamic, exciting place that produces some of the best wines in the world.
 Home to more than 700 wineries, this region truly has something for everyone.
 Whether it be the history, the terroir, or the dedication of the winemakers themselves, there is something undeniably special about Willamette Valley wines.
-And whether you’re a die-hard wine connoisseur or just a casual sipper, there’s something for you here.
-Taking a tour through Willamette Valley is a great way to experience the history and excitement of this region while enjoying some of its finest wines.
+Whether you’re a die-hard wine connoisseur or just a casual sipper, there’s something for you here.
+Taking a tour through Willamette Valley is a great way to experience the history and excitement of this region, while enjoying some of its finest wines.
 Not only will a great Oregon wine tour teach you all about the beautiful wine this region is famous for, but it will also educate you about the early history of the region and impart some deep stories for you to take away.

 So what are you waiting for?
 Book your Willamette Valley tour with Wine History Tours today!
 We specialize in bringing you the best of Willamette Valley’s history and viniculture.
 Contact us today and let our expert guide show you an unforgettable Willamette Valley wine tour.